lnkpv/TV-Tennis-DP/README.md

 # TV-Tennis-DP
-This is an our project for "Digital Platforms"
+This is our project for "Digital Platforms"

 ***